TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 There are few ways to install TI WooCommerce Wishlist:

 = 1.
-From WordPress admin panel: =
+From the WordPress admin panel: =

 + Go to "Plugins" > "Add New" and search for "TI WooCommerce Wishlist"